 Official policy in Japan is to reduce or maintain low levels of regulatory burden for foreign entities.
 Corruption is low relative to the regional average.
-However, high operational costs and Japan's closed business environment pose obstacles to market-entry and smooth business operations.
-Rather than overt operational issues, foreign entities will probably be challenged by "keiretsu" networks between companies, suppliers, and financial institutions and by opaque but pervasive links between the government and domestic firms frustrating market penetration for foreign firms.
-The labour force is relatively costly, but strikes are very rare – when they do occur, usually in manufacturing sectors, they involve go-slows rather than halting operations.
+However, high operational costs and Japan's closed business environment pose obstacles to market entry and smooth business operations.
+Rather than overt operational issues, foreign entities will probably be challenged by "keiretsu" networks between companies, suppliers, and financial institutions, as well as by opaque but pervasive links between the government and domestic firms frustrating market penetration.
+The labour force is relatively costly, but strikes are rare – when they do occur, usually in manufacturing sectors, they involve go-slows rather than halting operations.

 War remains unlikely, although North Korea's development of ballistic missiles and nuclear weapons continues to pose a security threat to Japan: since July 2016, multiple North Korean missiles have flown over Japan's territory or landed in its Exclusive Economic Zone.
 During the long term, the increasing frequency of exercises in the East and South China seas raises the risk of naval skirmishes and mid-air accidents between China and Japan, which both claim the Senkaku/Diaoyu Islands.
 However, these are unlikely to lead to a full military confrontation.
 Japan also has territorial disputes with Russia and South Korea, which present a relatively lower risk of escalation towards conflict.

 Vaccinations required to enter the country